 I find it hard to make any sense of the LATE.
-We are unlikely to learn much about the processes at work if we refuse to say anything about what determines θ ; heterogeneity is not a technical problem calling for an econometric solution, but is a reflection of the fact that we have not started on our proper business, which is trying to understand what is going on.
-Of course, if we are as sceptical of the ability of economic theory to deliver useful models as are many applied economists today, the ability to avoid modelling can be seen as an advantage, though it should not be a surprise when such an approach provides answers that are hard to interpret.
+We are unlikely to learn much about the processes at work if we refuse to say anything about what determines θ ; heterogeneity is not a technical problem calling for an econometric solution but a reflection of the fact that we have not started on our proper business, which is trying to understand what is going on.
+Of course, if we are as skeptical of the ability of economic theory to deliver useful models as are many applied economists today, the ability to avoid modeling can be seen as an advantage, though it should not be a surprise when such an approach delivers answers that are hard to interpret.
+Note that my complaint is not with the "local" nature of the LATE-that property is shared by many estimation strategies and I will discuss later how we might overcome it.
+The issue here is rather the "average" and the lack of an ex ante characterization of the set over which the averaging is done.
+Angrist and Jörn-Steffen Pischke (2010) have recently claimed that the explosion of instrumental variables methods, including LATE estimation, has led to greater "credibility" in applied econometrics.
+I am not entirely certain what credibility means, but it is surely undermined if the parameter being estimated is not what we want to know.
+While in many cases what is estimated may be close to, or may contain information about, the parameter of interest, that this is actually so requires demonstration and is not true in general (see Heckman and Sergio Urzua 2009, who analyze cases where the LATE is an uninteresting and potentially misleading assemblage of parts of the underlying structure).